learn-co-curriculum/the-web-is-made-of-strings/README.md

-# Text to the infinity and beyond
+# Text to Infinity and Beyond

-The web is made up of computers exchanging strings of text. **The web is changing the world every day, and at its core, it's simply a way to transfer text**.
-Text represents words and words express information, ideas, and feelings.
+In the previous lesson's video, Flatiron School founder Avi Flobaum stated that "the entire web is made of of giant strings of HTML."
+A "string" as he's using it here is technologist-speak for a series of letters placed one after another.
+A less-technical synonym for this idea is "text."

 We should not be surprised by the profound impact of this technology.
 The printed book is also a way to transfer text from one person to another and the